BHASVIC-CompSci/.github/profile/Troubleshooting/changeUsername.md

 ### What to do
 1. Open your settings by clicking your profile picture in the top right then selecting settings
 2. Select *Account* on the left hand side
 3. The first option is change username, it'll give lots of serious warnings about this causing problems.
-It won't cause any for you so don't worry about these
+It might cause issues with github assignments but you wont lose any data so it can be fixed.

+### FAQ
+1. Its not your name your changing but your username. e.g. when you first go onto your profile it has a name section but you actually want to change your username what is done under the Account section.